barkerest/pfsense_fauxapi/README.md

 idea on usage.

 #### NodeJS/TypeScript
+**CAUTION:** The f38 API version may not function with this library.
 A NodeJS client has been developed by a third party and is available here
  - NPMJS: [npmjs.com/package/faux-api-client](https://www.npmjs.com/package/faux-api-client)
  - Github: [github.com/Elucidia/faux-api-client](https://github.com/Elucidia/faux-api-client)

 #### PHP
+**CAUTION:** The f38 API version may not function with this library.
 A PHP client has been developed by a third party and is available here
  - Packagist: [packagist.org/packages/travisghansen/pfsense_fauxapi_php_client](https://packagist.org/packages/travisghansen/pfsense_fauxapi_php_client)
  - Github: [github.com/travisghansen/pfsense_fauxapi_php_client](https://github.com/travisghansen/pfsense_fauxapi_php_client)